CocoaPods/cocoapods.github.com/source/guides/dependency_versioning.html.md

         pod 'CocoaLumberjack'

-* Some time into the future, the dev wants to update the dependencies so runs the install command again, which will now install the version of the lib which is the latest version _at that time_.
+* Some time into the future, the dev wants to update the dependencies, and to do so runs the install command again, which will now install the version of the lib which is the latest version _at that time_.